narsijangid/Orbito-Ai/README.md

-# 🧠 GemBot – Voice & Text AI Chatbot using Gemini API
+# Orbito AI – Voice & Text AI Chatbot using Gemini API

 **GemBot** is a professional AI chatbot built using **React.js** and powered by **Google's Gemini API**.
 The application features a clean and responsive user interface that supports both **text** and **voice-based input** for real-time interactions.
 Users can initiate a **new chat session** at any time, ensuring each conversation is contextually separated.